-The Principal will request that an initial assessment is conducted by the HR Manager and Safeguarding Governor.
-The first course of action should be to assess the risk to the child using the continuum of need recommended by CSCP & CSAB to determine if immediate intervention is required.
+The Principal will request that an initial assessment is conducted by the Head of HR and Safeguarding Governor.
+The first course of action should be to assess the risk to the child using the Harms Test to determine if immediate intervention is required.
 In all cases guidance will be sought from the Local Area District Officer (LADO).